 Louis is also saving money since the green employees start at about $30,000, which comes about to only half the salary of skilled new hires.
 And since many earn substantially more than they did in their previous jobs, “They have an awesome attitude,” he says.
 Most, he says, are more willing than older hands to proactively call customers just to see if they need anything.

-Still, there are a plenty of employers who remain unwilling to compromise on qualifications for jobs.
+Still, there are plenty of employers who remain unwilling to compromise on qualifications for jobs.

 Ravin Gandhi, CEO of GMM Nonstick Coatings of Chicago, whose 300 U.S. employees manufacture coatings for cookware, says the tight labor market has forced him to hire certain managers who have overseen fewer than five employees, for example, instead of an ideal 15 to 20.

 But for the position of the chemists, who make coatings, candidates must still meet all of his requirements, including having previous cookware experience.
-That’s largely because the products needs to pass government inspections.
+That’s largely because the products need to pass government inspections.

 “Someone might make coatings for car mufflers,” Gandhi says.
 “That person probably isn’t the right person.”